Image courtesy: Dennis Jarvis.

 - Learn more about Indian winters here

 As there is no direct flight to Agra, traveling from New Delhi via air is the fastest option.
-The Agra airport is a seasonal commercial that serves only the domestic Air India flights from New Delhi.
-You could also consider the road to Agra through rail or road travel from major cities and tourist destinations in India.
+The Agra airport is a seasonal commercial airport that serves only select domestic flights from New Delhi.
+You could also consider your trip to Agra through rail or road travel from major cities and tourist destinations in India.

 - Agra is soon to get its own international airport with the Taj International Airport project underway

-- Currently, the Agra Airport serves two domestic flights (Alliance Air and Air India)
+- Currently, Agra Airport serves two domestic flights (Alliance Air and Air India)

-If you plan on staying for more than one day, booking a room in the hotels here is recommended.
+If you plan on staying for more than one day, booking a room in a hotel is recommended.
 You can find hotels in abundance in the city in all three price ranges.
-Don’t settle for accommodation, booking in advance at a mid-range or slightly expensive hotel might will undoubtedly make your stay better.
+Don’t settle for accommodation, booking in advance at a mid-range or slightly expensive hotel will undoubtedly make your stay better.

 5. Agra Darshan

-Offered by the tourism department of the state government, the Agra Darshan is a guide to everything in the city worth visiting.
-The tour is available in both halfday and fullday options and are designed to not drill a hole in your wallet
+Offered by the tourism department of the state government, Agra Darshan is a guided tour of everything in the city worth visiting.
+The tour is available in both half day and full day options and is designed to not drill a hole in your wallet

 - The average professional photographer at Taj would charge anywhere between 800-1000 INR for 6 photographs

-- Tip: Over expose your exposure when trying to capture the Taj.
+- Tip: Over expose the exposure setting on your camera when trying to capture the Taj.
 This way you won’t get a darker image of the wonder.